-Pure Tung Oil is a hard drying oil that provides a lustrous and beautiful finish.
+Tung Oil is a hard drying wood oil that provides a lustrous and beautiful finish.
 It resists marring, penetrates well, and is environmentally friendly.
 Our tung oil is 100% pure and of the highest quality you’ll find.
-All natural, food safe, and creates a flat finish.
+It’s all-natural, food safe, and creates a matte finish.
 FDA approved for food contact.
 Not convinced?
 Read the reviews below.

 Pure Tung Oil (Chinawood Oil)

-Enhance character & water resistance with a great finish
+Enhance the character of wood with our great water-resistant finish

-The Tung Oil offered by Real Milk Paint is a pure oil meaning it comes without any additives or distillates.
-Most other companies can be anything from a thinned down varnish to polymerized tung oil, and most have petroleum distillates added.
-Ours will not build a gloss finish or heavy finish, but will penetrate deeply into the wood to enhance character and water resistance while creating a great wood finish.
+The Tung Oil offered by Real Milk Paint is a 100% pure oil meaning it comes without any heavy metals, additives, or distillates.
+Most other oils can be anything from a thinned-down varnish to polymerized tung, and most have petroleum distillates added.
+Ours will not build a gloss finish or heavy finish but will penetrate deeply into the wood to enhance character or wood grain, and water resistance while creating a great wood finish.

-This makes our tung perfect for uses such as wood bowls, wood counter tops, butcher blocks, cutting boards, chopping blocks, outdoor furniture, decks, wood siding, wood flooring, concrete, brick and just about any porous surface that needs an environmentally friendly product.
+This makes our pure tung oil perfect for uses such as wood countertops, bowls, butcher blocks, cutting boards, chopping blocks, outdoor furniture, decks, wood siding, wood flooring, concrete, brick, and just about any porous surface that needs an environmentally friendly product.
 Whether you want to give your weathered wood furniture a makeover or want to protect your new wood surfaces, tung oil penetrates deep to give it an incredible finish.

-Our oil is a natural “Honey” color.
+Keep in mind, that it’s a natural “Honey” color.
 Cheaper grades are generally off-color or greenish.
-Other companies will not talk about th color oils are supposed to be because it’s their quality does not uphold.
+Other companies will not talk about the color because it’s their quality does not uphold.
 But color is important, you are using it to finish your wood so it makes sense that the way it looks plays a big part in the finish of your product.
 If you want a darker and richer finish, you can opt for Real Milk Paint’s Dark tung oil finish.